 12. Velzyland Beach

-Velzyland Beach is located at a spot much secluded than other north shore beaches.
-As there is not much crowd flocking, one can feel a private beach in Velzyland.
+Velzyland Beach is located at a spot much more secluded than other north shore beaches.
+There is not much crowd flocking, so one can feel a private beach in Velzyland.

-The beach is a popular spot for surfers, and many visit it even during the winters when the waves are rough.
+The beach is a popular spot for surfers, and many visit it even during the winter when the waves are rough.

-The beach is one of the beautiful north shore beaches and is a hidden gem of Oahu.
+The beach is a beautiful north shore beach and a hidden gem of Oahu.

 13. Mokuleia Beach

-To conclude the list, we have the Mokuleia beach surrounded by shallow reefs and is a favorite spot for swimmers, surfers, and divers.
+To conclude the list, we have Mokuleia Beach, surrounded by shallow reefs and is a favorite spot for swimmers, surfers, and divers.

 Along with surfing, you can also enjoy snorkeling and spearfishing as well.

-As there are ample shade and picnic tables available on the beach, you can calmly enjoy a picnic while relishing the local food.
+As ample shade and picnic tables are available on the beach, you can calmly enjoy a picnic while relishing the local food.